vxsbh/keyboards/README.md

 # Keebs config files

-This repository is a backup for my keyboard's config files
+This repository is a backup for my keyboards config files

 FOR IBM MODEL M :